AmirhosseinIranmehr/Physics-Informed-Surrogate-Model-for-Porous-Heat-Exchangers/README.md

 3. Expanded the domain knowledge of the problem by data agumentation (125 to 890) by considering the features importance and physics-based corelations.

 # Code Descriptions
+Use the expeanded data in the repository for the code analysis.
 Run the notebook and the best model will be chosen between all models (e.g., Gradient Boosting) as "best_model".
 This would be further utilized to extract optimal design and perform the invers-design process.
 At the last block, you will be asked to add your inputs (X Cell-YZ Cell- Inlet Velociy), accordingly; based on the best model predcitions the results for comparison with nTop will be given.
 This would ensure the practibility of the model across different ranges of parameters and un-seen data.

 # Applications
 The methodology extends beyond this challenge to any complex engineering system where: